 It began when Bobby started having bad neck pains.
 Eventually his neck pain was diagnosed as syringomyelia, a degenerative spinal disease that was terribly painful and incurable.
 It was so debilitating that he played his last round of golf at East Lake at age 48.
 The greatest player to have ever lived never played golf again.

-When people asked him if he ever bitter, he often remarked that one plays the ball as it lies, a reference to one of his most famous quotes, "Golf is the closest game to the game we call life.
+When people asked him if he was ever bitter, he often remarked that one plays the ball as it lies, a reference to one of his most famous quotes, "Golf is the closest game to the game we call life.
 You get bad breaks from good shots; you get good breaks from bad shots — but you have to play the ball where it lies."

 "As a young man, he was able to stand up to just about the best that life can offer, which is not easy," Herbert Warrant Wind wrote, "and later he stood up with equal grace to just about the worst."